 Men With Low Testosterone are Likely to Also Be Depressed

-You feel really “down”, and there’s no explanation for your depressed mood.
+You feel real “down”, and there’s no explanation for your depressed mood.
 In general, your life is going great.
 You can’t put your finger on anything that has recently changed, but you just can’t seem to get rid of that “down” feeling.

 In a study that was done in Munich, men with depression also were found to have low testosterone.
 The study also showed that cortisol levels were much higher in men with depression.
 It turns out, the higher the cortisol level the lower the testosterone level.
 This resulted in a more severe and major depression.

 According to the medical experts, your brain has many cells that are testosterone receptors; the low level of testosterone your brain receives affects your mood.
 Studies have shown that, when testosterone levels were brought back into balance and were within the normal range for a man’s age, men’s moods improved and became much less depressed.